 These settings were created to offer consumers a better way to control their data consumption and give them a new level of flexibility, while streaming over cellular networks.
 Using the default setting, consumers will be able to stream about 3 hours of TV shows and movies per 1GB, which is a significant upgrade to the 1GB per hour statistic mentioned above.

 What about quality?

 Netflix assures its subscribers that this default setting finds the optimal balance between good video quality and lower data usage, offering users who are concerned about bandwidth caps and overcharges peace of mind while streaming.
 Netflix also introduced other options for managing data consumption for those who are more concerned with quality and less with data consumption, catering to even those with unlimited data plans, or perhaps unlimited budgets.

 In the end, Netflix is responding to market requirements, shaped by the explosion of mobile video consumption.
 By creating data-saving controls to address the issue of bandwidth caps and data overages it reinforces the need by the industry to reduce bitrates across the board.
 Yet how to do this without degrading the quality of video, is the question, and one we have discussed before and will cover in greater detail over the next few months.

 Addressing this challenge was exactly the subject of a Streaming Media conference panel that Beamr’s Vice President of Marketing Mark Donnigan led on May 10, 2016.
 To provide the industry with a good perspective on how to move beyond fixed bitrates to content adaptive (aware) strategies, Mark spoke with Yahoo!, Brightcove, Verizon Digital Media Services and Jan Ozer.
-The video for this panel will be posted in the next 2 to 3 weeks and made available on the Streaming Media website.

 If you like the content we are putting out, be sure to subscribe to our list so that you can be among the first to read our blog and get product updates and news.